Get Help Reducing Stubborn, Pinchable Fat with CoolSculpting

 Do you have problems with muffin-top, saddle bags, tummy pooch or turkey neck?
 Have you tried diet and exercise with no results?
 We may have a solution for you!

 Rejuvenation Clinic of Sauk Prairie is proud to offer CoolSculpting treatments as a way to help reduce stubborn fat bulges safely and effectively with long lasting results…without surgery and with minimal downtime*.
 Our providers are a select few who have attended CoolSculpting University for advanced body sculpting training.
 Because of our commitment to continued medical education and better technology, we also became one of the first clinics in the country to be certified and offer the CoolMini applicator for the submental area (double chin) as well as the new CoolAdvantage applicators for better and faster results.
+We’ve performed over 1500 CoolSculpting treatments, and are proud to be one of the few clinics to have this level of experience to offer to you.

 The American weight-loss and self-image industry has undergone several notable changes in recent years.
 The value of the market totaled $64 billion in 2014.
 A survey conducted for Fortune found that although 77% of people in the US report that they are actively trying to consume healthier foods, only 19% say they’re following a diet.
 This may be attributed to the fact that sometimes, despite our best efforts, diets simply aren’t enough.